Posted on Feb 2, 2013 by Tom Gilson

 This may come as rather a shock to some readers.
 It’s strange.
 It’s really strange.
 One consequence of it (if Rosenberg is right) is that if you believe atheism is true, then atheism is false.

 (The sort of atheism to which I’m referring here and in the title is Rosenberg’s.
-If there’s another version for which this is not true, I’ll be glad to know about it.)
+If there’s another version of atheism for which this is not true, I’ll be glad to know about it.)

 Let me explain where this comes from.
 It starts with scientism, then it goes to physics, then to a view of the brain that demands we believe a certain way about it.